 CCERP is the primary vehicle at Millersville University to foster, focus and coordinate civic and community engagement and research.

-Office of Experiential Learning & Career Management (ELCM)
+Experiential Learning & Career Management (ELCM)

 Experiential Learning and Career Management houses Career Services, the Internship Office, Volunteer Central and manages the Four Year Career Plan.
 It is a one-stop shop for students , faculty and staff to link with the community.
 Student s can obtain assistance with career decision making, job search skills, internships and volunteer activities all of which will enhance success at Millersville and after graduation.

 Global Education & Partnerships

 At present, Millersville University has 15 institutional partners in Australia, Chile, China, France, Germany, Japan, Northern Ireland, Puerto Rico, South Africa, Spain and the United Kingdom.
 Millersville is sending record numbers of its students and faculty abroad.
 We are in turn honored to host students, faculty and administrators from our partners throughout the year.